ktmeaton/ncov-recombinant/README.md

   </tr>
 </table>

-Thanks goes to these wonderful people:
+Thanks goes to these wonderful people, who developed the tools this pipeline uses:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->